 We have commented repeatedly on the adverse effect on mathematics of the Roman influence.
 Here at last we see the positive side of the Roman bequest to mathematics, and to science and learning generally: Latin.
-The Latin language was the common medium of communication among scholars from the Dark Ages on, through the rise of the universities, for several centuries, till the gradual replacement by (mainly) French, German and English.
+The Latin language was the common medium of communication among scholars from the Dark Ages on, through the rise of the universities, for several centuries,6 till its gradual replacement by (mainly) French, German and English.
 Thus Newton and Euler wrote in Latin, while the mathematicians of the French Revolution used French.
 Gauss began with Latin and ended with German.
-Scientific Latin survives today in biology (names of species and genera, e.g. in the classification by Carl Linnaeus (1707-1778), medicine (names of diseases), etc.7
+Scientific Latin survives today in biology (names of species and genera, e.g. in the classification by Carl Linnaeus (1707-1778), medicine (names of diseases, and of parts of the body), etc.7

-$^{^6}$ Queen Elizabeth I of England once conducted a spirited political argument with the Polish Ambassador - in fluent Latin.
+$^{^{6}}$ Queen Elizabeth I of England once conducted a spirited political argument with the Polish Ambassador - in fluent Latin.